 Fold a sheet of paper towel and dip it into the shortening.
 You’ll need plenty, so go ahead and scoop out a big gob of the stuff.
 Then, as though washing the pan with a soapy sponge, spread the shortening around, making sure to coat all of its nooks and crannies.

-Step 2: Sprinkle with flour
+Step 2: Dust with Flour

-Take a spoonful of flour and lightly dust the greased pan.
+Next, take a spoonful of flour and lightly dust the greased pan.
 I find holding the spoon steady in one hand and gently tapping my wrist with the other helps prevent dumping the contents of the spoon all at once.
 If you’re worried about the flour clumping, sift it into the pan using a fine-mesh sieve.
 Next, pick up the pan, gently tapping and rotating it to create a thin, even coating of flour across the pan’s interior.